 “Right…” Sairek mumbled, looking around, and then his eyes widened.
 “Your right–!”
 He shouted.

 “Huh?”
-Nayleen let out in confusion, accidentally mistaking Sairek’s warning for ‘you’re right’, so instead of looking to her right side, she looked behind herself at him instead, allowing her to be an easy target as a form blurred past Sairek as it tackled Nayleen.
+Nayleen let out in confusion at his shout, accidentally mistaking Sairek’s warning to look to her right as if he was shouting ‘you’re right’, so instead of looking to her right side, she looked behind herself at him instead, allowing her to be an easy target as a form blurred past Sairek as it tackled Nayleen.
 She let out a yelping curse before both her and the figure disappeared into the brush, where he could hear struggling quickly begin to ensue.

 Flaming Lands, had they seriously been found already?